 i.
 Policy LU 6.3 Mixed-use and Multimodal Transportation, Promote the development of mixed-use activity centers with multimodal transportation connections to provide convenient access by means other than car to residential and employment areas.
-The change from R-4 to NX-7-CU will allow this site to support a greater mix of uses, including much more residential density in an employment area that is served by transit, allowing the potential for residents to walk, bike, or take transit to jobs in the surrounding office buildings and other nearby employment areas.
+The change from OX-3-UG to NX-7-CU will allow this site to support a greater mix of uses, including more residential density in an employment area that is served by transit, allowing the potential for residents to walk, bike, or take transit to jobs with the surrounding employers or other employment areas.

 j.
 Policy LU 8.1 Housing Variety, Accommodate growth in newly developing or redeveloping areas of the city through mixed-use neighborhoods with a variety of housing types.
-The proposed rezoning will allow the redevelopment of three single-family homes into many more multifamily residential units, in an area that does not have many existing multifamily housing options.
+The proposed rezoning will allow the redevelopment an office building into many multifamily residential units within a possible mixed-used development.

 k.
 Policy LU 8.10 Infill Development, Encourage infill development on vacant land within the city, particularly in areas where there are vacant lots that create "gaps" in the urban fabric and detract from the character of a commercial or residential street.
 Such development should complement the established character of the area and should not create sharp changes in the physical development pattern.
-The 7-acre Site's Blue Ridge frontage is completely vacant, which has left a gap in the Blue Ridge Corridor.
-The ability to work with the topography of the site and place greater density close to Blue Ridge Road, and positioned between two 12 story zoning designations to the north (Rex Hospital) and south (DHHS Headquarters) will allow this infill development to transition an underutilized site in the center of the corridor.
+The 3.6-acre Site's Blue Ridge frontage has a significant amount of surface parking, leaving an area for opportunity along the Blue Ridge Corridor.
+The ability to place greater density along Blue Ridge Road, positioned between two 12 story zoning designations to the north (UNC Rex Hospital) and south (DHHS Headquarters), will allow this infill development to transition an underutilized site in the center of the corridor.

 1. Policy LU 10.1 Mixed Use Retail, Encourage new retail development in mixed-use developments.
-The requested NX zoning will allow for new retail uses than the current R-4 zoning allows, and potential for this contemplated multifamily residential development to be a mixed-use project.
+The requested NX zoning will allow for more retail uses than the current OX-3-UG zoning allows, and potential for this contemplated multifamily residential development to be a mixed-use project.